DominikaPowroznik/PainOfJava/README.md

 NTP Project

-v1.05 - added self-made sprites of the player (it's still temporary I think) and animations v1.0 - edited QuestionMaster & QuestionPoint scripts, randomizing answers in questions, list of wrong answered questions (eg. for next level), all the enemies & all the questionpoints placed on the map v0.985 - fixed canvas position in question points (now attached to camera) and other minor fixes
+v1.1 - added self-made sprites of the enemy (bug) and animations; edited script EnemyWalking to use animations v1.05 - added self-made sprites of the player (it's still temporary I think) and animations v1.0 - edited QuestionMaster & QuestionPoint scripts, randomizing answers in questions, list of wrong answered questions (eg. for next level), all the enemies & all the questionpoints placed on the map v0.985 - fixed canvas position in question points (now attached to camera) and other minor fixes